AlyssaRBrown/CS_EXCEL_PROJECT/README.md

 Ticket Channel: The channel through which the ticket was raised (e.g., email, phone, chat, social media).
 First Response Time: The time taken to provide the first response to the customer.
 Time to Resolution: The time taken to resolve the ticket.
-Customer Satisfaction Rating: The customer's satisfaction rating for closed tickets (on a scale of 1 to 5).In this Excel dashboard, several conclusions can be made by toggling through different fields.
+Customer Satisfaction Rating: The customer's satisfaction rating for closed tickets (on a scale of 1 to 5).

 ##Modifications